Zulko/-sheet-music--Romance-for-guitar/README.txt

 ===================

 Arrangement for piano of a piece for guitar by an unknown author (probably Fernando Sor, 1778-1839), made famous by the interpretation of Narciso Yepes in the soundtrack of the french movie Jeux Interdits (Forbidden Games).

-Here is an interpretation of this arrangement:
+Here is an interpretation_ of this arrangement.